uspki/policies/certificate-policy.md

 ### 1.5.1 Organization Administering the Document
-The Federal Public Key Infrastructure Policy Authority (FPKIPA) is responsible for administering this document.
+The FPKIPA is responsible for administering this document.

 ### 1.5.2 Contact Person
-Contact information for the FPKIPA fpki@gsa.gov.
+Contact information for the FPKIPA is fpki@gsa.gov.

 ### 1.5.3 Person Determining CPS suitability for the policy
-The Federal Public Key Infrastructure Policy Authority (FPKIPA) shall affirm the suitability of any CPS to this policy.
+The FPKIPA shall affirm the suitability of any CPS to this policy.

 ### 1.5.4 CPS approval procedures
 A CPS shall be submitted and approved by the FPKIPA.